Don McCullin: Photojournalism

 Despite his reputation as a war photographer, McCullin has said that Alfred Stieglitz was a key influence on his work.

 Personal life

-Living in Somerset, he is married and has five children from his marriages.
+Living in Somerset, McCullin is married to travel writer Catherine Fairweather and has five children from his marriages.

 Biopic

 In November 2020, it was announced Angelina Jolie would be directing a biopic about McCullin, with Tom Hardy in the starring role.
-It is being adapted from McCullin's autobiography Unreasonable Behaviour by Gregory Burke.
+The film is being adapted from McCullin's biography Unreasonable Behaviour by Gregory Burke.